-You’ll notice the mysterious “Other Data” label, which has no definition.
+You’ll notice the mysterious “Other Data” label, without definition.
 Overall, Google Drive collects a massive amount of data on you.
 Sure, it’s free, but think of all the private information you’re giving away.

 Not only that, but cybercriminals love to target Google Drive